The feature picture shows the Kirklees Mill in its glory days, circa 1935.

 Remediation constraints included contaminated ground (heavy metals and hydrocarbons), groundwater and buried asbestos; a flat-bottomed, steep-sided valley with embankment slippages; heavy fly-tipping, relict foundations, old retaining walls and hardstandings.

-There was flood potential from Kirklees Brook (a small river) in its canalised river course bisecting the site, and from Sunnywood Reservoir ‘above’ the site.
+There was flood potential from Kirklees Brook (a small river) in its canalised channel bisecting the site, and from Sunnywood Reservoir ‘above’ the site.
 Added to these were ecological constraints and poor access.

-The river was completely rerouted along the southern boundary of the site to avoid the need for two new and expensive bridges for internal roads.
-It was set to a gradient and width to minimise flooding potential with fish resting pools provided along its 300 m course.
+The river was completely rerouted along the southern boundary of the site to avoid the need for two new (and expensive) bridges for internal roads.
+It was set to a gradient and width to minimise flooding potential with several fish resting pools provided along its 300 m course.

 Public access was formalised with a new footbridge over the brook.